 If you get someone to sign up through your affiliate link, you are then rewarded by the company for promoting their product by earning a commission.

 4. What do you think makes affiliate marketing such an effective way to earn money as a blogger?

 I love affiliate income because it can feel quite passive.
 You can create just one blog post or social media post, and potentially earn money from it years down the line, as long as you maintain it and keep generating traffic to it.

 With affiliate marketing, I can enjoy life more and know that I am still able to earn a great living promoting products that I use and enjoy.

-How long did it take to make blogging your full-time job?
+5. How long did it take to go full-time with blogging?

 I didn’t start my blog to make money, but once I realized that I could earn a living from it, it was about one year later when I turned in my notice to my day job.

 6. Now that you’re a full-time blogger, what does a “typical” day look like for you?

 There is no typical day for me.
 Some days I work all day, and other days I may not work at all, or I may just answer emails at night time.
 I usually try to use the daylight hours to enjoy wherever we have traveled to.

 7. You created a course for bloggers called Making Sense of Affiliate Marketing.
 Could you tell us a little more about it?